 The Hybrid AF system featuring both a 179 phase-detect points as well as 25 contrast-detect points guarantees that all videos you record with the Sony a5100 will be sharp and in focus.

 Wi-Fi with NFC feature enables you to easily transfer or share your recorded footage.

 - AF speeds exceed all expectations

 - The camera body is resistant to moderate impact

 - Fake shutter sounds

-Wondershare Filmora9 supports most video formats that you can find.
-If you have no idea about which software can edit the video filmed by your camera, try Filmora9.
+Wondershare Filmora supports most video formats that you can find.
+If you have no idea about which software can edit the video filmed by your camera, try Filmora.
 It provides special effects, stock photo & video, sound library, etc., which will definitely enhance your productivity and helps to make money by making videos much easier

 Shanoon Cox is a writer and a lover of all things video.

 Other Recommend Products

 Easy-to-use and powerful video editor for all creators.